k0ste/ansible-role-restic_exporter/README.md

   # tag of container https://hub.docker.com/r/ngosang/restic-exporter
   # usually 'latest'
   - version: 'latest'
+    # docker package, should be in 'present' or 'latest'
+    package_state: 'latest'
     # enable exporter service or not (docker service will be enabled)
     enable: 'true'
     # restart exporter service or not (docker service will be started)